 University Mental Health Day

-The 6th #UnMentalHealthDay will be held across Australia and New Zealand on Tuesday 7 May 2019 at participating universities.
+The 6th #UnMentalHealthDay was held across Australia and New Zealand on Tuesday 7 May 2019.
+The theme for University Mental Health Day in 2019 was USE YOUR VOICE!

 What is it?